aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/governance_proposal.md

 # Module `0x1::governance_proposal`

-Define the GovernanceProposal that will be used as part of on&#45;chain governance by AptosGovernance.<br/><br/> This is separate from the AptosGovernance module to avoid circular dependency between AptosGovernance and Stake.
+Define the GovernanceProposal that will be used as part of on&#45;chain governance by AptosGovernance.

+This is separate from the AptosGovernance module to avoid circular dependency between AptosGovernance and Stake.

 -  [Struct `GovernanceProposal`](#0x1_governance_proposal_GovernanceProposal)